Denoising Complex Covariance Matrices with Hybrid ResNet and Random Matrix Theory: Cryptocurrency Portfolio Applications: Introduction

 This proposal is benchmarked against two alternative covariance estimators: one entirely based on the ResNet architecture and another fully derived from Random Matrix Theory (RMT).
 Additionally, we include the two-step estimator introduced in~\cite{garcia2023two}, which incorporates the nested hierarchical organization of financial markets into advanced covariance estimation techniques.
-Since the main goal of this study is to enhance covariance matrix estimation for financial systems, we first introduce models designed to reproduce the stylized facts of market interactions.
-To the best of our knowledge, this is the first work to propose a power-law covariance model whose scree plot of eigenvalues follows a scaling behavior, thereby capturing the complex dynamics of financial markets.
-For comparison, we also consider a fully hierarchical model~\cite{garcia2025high} and a block-diagonal model~\cite{garcia2023two}.
+To the best of our knowledge, this is the first work to propose a hybrid estimation framework that combines the theoretical robustness of Random Matrix Theory with the representational capacity of deep neural networks applied to eigenvector information, specifically leveraging a ResNet architecture.

+Since no analytical results are currently available regarding the denoising optimality of the proposed hybrid estimator—nor for the hierarchical clustering estimator or its two-step variant—we assess their performance through a comprehensive set of Monte Carlo experiments under a variety of complex population covariance structures.
+In particular, we consider a fully hierarchical covariance model \cite{garcia2025high} and a block-diagonal covariance model \cite{garcia2023two}.
+In addition, we introduce a novel population covariance model designed to reproduce key stylized facts of financial market interactions.
+This model generates a covariance matrix whose eigenvalue spectrum exhibits power-law scaling behavior in the scree plot, thereby capturing salient features of the multiscale dynamics observed in financial markets.

 To validate the models in practice, we have considered a dataset composed of financial instruments known as cryptocurrencies.
 These assets are characterized by complex features that push traditional statistical methods to their limits.
 Specifically, cryptocurrencies do not follow a Gaussian distribution, exhibit heavy tails, abrupt jumps, asymmetry, and overall complex dynamics~\cite{Watorek2021Multiscale}.
 Here, we carefully excluded pseudo-cryptocurrencies—i.e., coins that are merely replicas of fiat money—and retained only genuine blockchain projects or those that replicate exchange rates.
 Additionally, we pushed the estimators, particularly the deep learning ones, to their limits by training on a bull market period and testing on a bear market.
 This setup allows us to evaluate the model’s ability to handle structural changes and market regime shifts.